Regret Minimization

 Our values change.
 I might value adventure in my 20s, but value stability more in my 30s.
 So a choice that was good for 25-year-old me may not be as good for 35-year-old me.
 In this specific case, regret minimization based on my current values may bias me toward a more risk-seeking path.

 The world can also change.
-Joining a startup doing X may have been a good idea in 20YZ, but if the funding climate for X dries up subsequently, then the startup might fail.
+Joining a startup doing X may have been a good idea in 20YZ, but if the funding climate for X dries up subsequently, then the startup might flounder and fail.
 The cost?
-Years of lost earnings and career progression at a more stable place.
+Years of lost earnings and career progression at a more established place.

 There are also tradeoffs to make.
 For example, if I leave my hometown to pursue a great opportunity, I might regret leaving all my friends and family behind.
 But if I don’t go, I might always be haunted by my unfulfilled ambitions.